-- Chapter 2.
+- Chapter 1.
+Outline of the Survey: We outlined the survey objectives, methodology, survey conditions, and the analysis of the sociolinguistic background of the informants.
+We surveyed 1,000 informants in Tokyo and 500 in Osaka, receiving responses from 64% of the former and 72% of the latter. - Chapter 2.
 Social Structure and Linguistic Life: We described the character of the large cities studied and the informants' consciousness of belonging to Tokyo or Osaka. - Chapter 3.
 Linguistic Usage and Consciousness: We analyzed informants' attitudes towards the standard language and dialects, consciousness of relations with neighbors, attitudes towards the differences in male and female speech, images associated with the varieties of language spoken in Yamanote, Sitamati, etc., and the extent of their participation in the linguistic activities of reading, writing, speaking and listening. - Chapter 4.
-Accent: We investigated the degree of conformity of the informants to Tokyo and Kyoto accent and analyzed the correlation between these results and the sociolinguistic background of informants.
+Accent: We investigated the degree of conformity of the informants to Tokyo and Keihan accents and analyzed the correlation between these results and the sociolinguistic background of informants.
 In addition, we clarified the actual situation regarding the words which were known to have several accent variants in Tokyo and Osaka. - Chapter 5.
-Actual Usage of Vocabulary, Grammar: We analyzed the expressions for ASATTE NO YOKUZITU 'the day after the day after tomorrow', SONO YOKUZITU 'the day after that', the conditions for the usage of various dialectal vocabulary, potential expressions, the conjugation of the irregular verb SURU, usage of adverbs, etc. - Chapter 6.
-Honorific Expressions: We described the actual usage of first person and second person pronouns, patterns in the usage of honorific expressions, and greeting behavior in a variety of contexts. - Chapter 7.
-Correlational Analysis: We reanalyzed several of the topics discussed in Chapters 3 and 4 using HAYASI's Theory of Quantification. - Chapter 8.
-Outline of the Results of the Survey publication of the details of the quantitative results which, to avoid confusion, were not included in the Analysis volume, we have made available data which is relevant for comparison with results obtained in a variety of areas of linguistic and social science research.
+Actual Usage of Vocabulary, Grammar: We analyzed the expressions for ASATTE NO YOKUZITU 'the day after the day after tomorrow', SONO YOKUZITU 'the day after that', the conditions for the usage of various dialectal vocabulary, potential expressions, the conjugation of the irregular verb SURU, usage of adverbs, etc.

+Chapter 6.
+Honorific Expressions: We described the actual usage of first person and second person pronouns, patterns in the usage of honorific expressions, and greeting behavior in a variety of contexts.

+Chapter 7.
+Correlational Analysis: We reanalyzed several of the topics discussed in Chapters 3 and 4 using HAYASI's Theory of Ouantification.

+Chapter 8.
+Outline of the Results of the Survey